NeedleVoid/Needlevoid/README.md

 b) or we both had issues

+c) I sometimes want to, (but it usually means you are close to someone, who I had issues with)

 Pls random people DO NOT INVITE ME TO FRIENDS.
 I prob won't accept it or drop it later.
 I'm terrible person to be friends with anyways.
 Also if you are friends with someone from people who I don't much like being around then sorry, but might take for you to longer to me to talk to you.